vehicle-lab/vechileAppPrivacy/README.md

 #### Manufacture-customized in-vehicle Apps

-The analysis of the iArb from various angles all derives from this.
+The evaluation of the iArb from various perspectives derives from this.